PranavEranki/MelanomaDetector/README.md

 1. First, fire up an IDE (this makes the process smooth) - I prefer Spyder from Conda.
 2. Navigate over to the downloaded directory
 3. Execute the imagePrep.py file.
-   3a.
-This assumes that you have already done all the necessary steps in the *Installation* section above.
+   - This assumes that you have already done all the necessary steps in the *Installation* section above.
- * This also will take a while, so be prepared.
+   - This also will take a while, so be prepared.
 On average, it takes me about 1 1/2 to 2 hours
- * If you want to change the number of images desired to process, be my guest.
+   - If you want to change the number of images desired to process, be my guest.
 Just please do not change the value *max* in the code to a number higher than 12000 if you have 16GB RAM - this gives a memory error.
 If you have an even smaller RAM, please change the values as needed according to your judgement.

+__To be continued__

 ### 1. Project Summary
 The purpose of this project is to create a tool that considering the image of a